sirkon/mad/README.md

 Read about typical usecases [here](USECASES.md).
+In short, ___mad___ library is not yet another configuration format.
+It is not really suitable for this role.
-In short, ___mad___ library is useful in cases where pieces of structured data or code are needed and there's not much nesting in data.
+Its is main strenght are cases where pieces of structured data or code are needed and there's not much nesting in data.

 ## Installation